Skip to content

 I Have my Dream Job: Making Video Games Accessible

-Brandon Cole is a blind gamer living his dream as an accessibility consultant for the video game industry - making gaming fun for everyone.
+The late Brandon Cole was a blind gamer living his dream as an accessibility consultant for the video game industry - making gaming fun for everyone.

 Brandon Cole, a young white man with a beard, stands outdoors, smiling and holding his mobility cane